SAURABHRAI110/saurabhcrai.com/articles/building-my-static-blog-with-nuxtjs-and-markdown-beginner.md

 description: A summary of my ongoing journey to get a statically generated blog up and running with the help of NuxtJS and Markdown
 tags: javascript,vue,showdev,beginners
 ctime: 2019-08-10
-cover_image: 1.jpg
+cover_image: building-my-blog.jpg
-cover_image_description: Something Related to image2
+cover_image_description: Code ONN
-thumbnail_image: thumbnail-the-bbd-times-story.jpg
+thumbnail_image: building-my-blog.jpg

 ---

-> This post originally appeared on [Dev.to](https://dev.to/nirebu/building-a-static-blog-with-nuxtjs-and-markdown-as-a-beginner-pkf) when this site had yet to support functional blogging

 Hi there, this is my first post here... or anywhere since I've never blogged before!
-I'm [Nicolò Rebughini](https://nirebu.com/), a sysadmin trying to get a hold of modern web development pratices.
-I've specialised in CS at high school, but had been a video post production tech for many years, and came back to the IT world a little more than a year ago wearing the sysadmin hat.
-Right now I'm updating myself and learning to use tools like [Ansible](https://ansible.com/) and [Docker](https://docker.com/) to standardise and streamline the stack of my workplace.
+This is a journey of mine to implement a functionl blog using markdown with all nuxt features.

-## Beginning of the journey
+### Beginning of the journey

-I left the development and operations worlds when Bootstrap's first version wasn't even released (Wikipedia says it happened in 2011), after exploring the now infinite options and experimenting for too much time I've finally made it: my [JAM Stack](https://jamstack.org/) blog is shaping up.
-You can also explore its source code on [my Github repo](https://github.com/nirebu/nirebu-2019/).

 As a totally green web developer, I started this website with the tools I already knew, so I cobbled together a single `index.html` webpage and tried some new toys that have come a long way since I last went in and written something from scratch.
-[Explore the source](https://github.com/nirebu/nirebu-personal-website/) for the 2018 version on Github.

-After being marveled by huge timesavers like hot reloading, the latest innovations in CSS frameworks (welcome [Bulma](https://bulma.io/)) and deploying it all for free on Firebase, I went on looking for means I could augment it through.

-## Enter NuxtJS
+### Enter NuxtJS

 Being brand new to all these new fancy Javascript frameworks I spent an absurd amount of time just by trying them out and experimenting with them, not counting the time spent just to get the hang of some obscure JS concepts.